aus-plant-phenomics-network/stac-generator/docs/advanced_quick_start.md

 - Declaring item configs
 - Declaring collection config
-- Creating a generator object by passing the item configs and collection configs to `StacGeneratorFactor.get_stac_generator`.
+- Creating a generator object by passing the item configs and collection configs to `StacGeneratorFactor.get_collection_generator`.
 - Creating the serialiser object with `StacSerialiser` and call the object.

 ## Declaring item configs